 The lower the cost of the app, the greater the chance they have security problems.
 At best, they are using ads to earn income.
 At worst, they are selling your private information.

-And in a recent study of 100 free VPNs, carried out by Restore Privacy, found that many were riddled with spyware and malware, and over three quarters were infected with tracking code which recorded user data for resale to advertisers.
+And in a recent study of 100 free VPNs, carried out by Restore Privacy, found that many were riddled with spyware and malware, and over three quarters were infected with tracking code that recorded user data for resale to advertisers.

 Not for nothing do most security professionals say that free VPNs are a privacy disaster.